 Are there any side effects?

 Responsible drinking of any tea is likely to cause no side effects.
 However, oolong tea contains both caffeine and EGCg.
 A gram of dry oolong leaf is likely to have no more than 30 mg of EGCg, thus drinking up to 15 grams of tea per day will likely be safe.
 A gram of dry oolong tea leaf contains about 10-40 mg of caffeine, with the average around 20-30 mg per gram.
-Therefore, drinking around 15 mg of dry leaf should be safe.
+Therefore, drinking around 15 grams of dry leaf should be safe.
 For example, western brewing methods use 2-3 grams of tea, while for the eastern technique you will need at least 5-7 grams per brewing session.
 However, both caffeine and EGCg require high water temperature and very long steeping to be “fully” extracted.
 If you are sensitive to caffeine, avoid drinking too much tea.

 Read more about oolong tea: